aws-samples/aws-secure-environment-accelerator/README.md

 12. Once deployed, you should see a CodePipeline project named `PBMMAccel-InstallerPipeline` in your account.
 This pipeline connects to Github, pulls the code from the prescribed branch and deploys the Accelerator state machine.
 13. For new stack deployments, when the stack deployment completes, the Accelerator state machine will automatically execute (in Code Pipeline).
 When upgrading you must manually `Release Change` to start the pipeline.
 14. Approve the `Manual Approval` step in the pipeline to start the Accelerator code deployment or upgrade.
-15. Once the pipeline completes, the state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
+15. Once the pipeline completes (typically under 15 minutes), the state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
 16. The state machine takes several hours to execute on an initial installation.
-Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 25minutes.
+Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 20 minutes.
 17. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
 18. After the perimeter account is created in AWS Organizations, but before the ALZ AVM reaches Stage 2:
     1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the state machine to deploy the firwall products